GABETROLL/holbertonschool-web_front_end/developer_tools/README.md

     https://developer.chrome.com/docs/devtools/dom/
     (I just went to the favicon ``link`` element, in ``head``, and found the value)
 21. The site uses a *font library* for their icons, which one is it?
+22. What is the name of the resource that generates 1 XHR call?
 26. Which classes are on the images that have no alt attribute? https://devtoolstips.org/tips/en/find-all-images-without-alt-text/ https://developer.chrome.com/docs/devtools/dom/